notional-labs/placid/README.md

 # placid

 mitigations to https://forum.cosmos.network/t/amulet-security-advisory-for-cometbft-asa-2023-002/11604, which was released against my express wishes by [Amulet](https://twitter.com/amuletdotdev), the security contractor to [Interchain Foundation](https://interchain.io).
+The issue disclosed in Amulet's post affects every chain using CometBFT and is aggrevated by a few other outstanding issues in the cosmos stack.
+When they said "degraded" and said "affect consensus participation" they should have said "can result in halts and/or 30 minute block times also maybe some OOM triggering".
+The security bulletin was posted against the direct and clearly expressed wishes of the Notional team.

 ## Notes